ayoung4/fp-remote-data/readme.md

 ## Transition and use with Redux

-Each of these ADTs can be used as models for a state store.
-The transition function is provided to create state transitions between subtypes of the provided ADTs.
-Transition creates a function that accepts an ADT instance and returns a new ADT instance.
-Transition accepts an object in which keys are ADT subtypes and values are functions from that subtype's value to a new ADT subtype.
+Because each of these ADTs can be used as models for a state store, each ADT exports a transition function.
+The transition function is used to create state transitions between the ADT subtypes.
+Transition creates a function that accepts an ADT instance and returns a new ADT instance (aka a state transition).
+Transition accepts an object in which keys are ADT subtypes and values are functions from that subtype's value to a new ADT instance.
 Any ADT subtypes that are not included as keys in the argument are mapped back to their original values in the resulting function.

 ### With RemoteData: